 People must access the bedroom from a common area, such as a hallway or living space.
 You must be able to access a water closet (bathroom) from it without passing through any other bedroom.

 This is especially common in NYC, where people have conversions of other spaces, such as an enormous walk-in closet.
 If a walk-in closet meets the other requirements, listing agents can try to pass it off as an extra bedroom.
 But if you have to walk through another bedroom to enter it (like a walk-in closet), it will not be legally counted as a bedroom.

 The terms legal bedroom and illegal bedroom might instill fear about renting an apartment in the city.
 What happens if you don’t know the code well enough and inadvertently list your unit on the market with the wrong number of bedrooms?

 Maybe it does not meet the bedroom size.
 Or, more commonly, what happens if you rent an apartment with an illegal bedroom?

-It isn’t illegal if you’re sleeping in an illegal bedroom or accidentally buy a unit with an illegal bedroom because you will be arrested and tossed in prison.
+It isn’t illegal if you’re sleeping in an illegal bedroom or accidentally buying a unit with an illegal bedroom because you will be arrested and tossed in prison.

-It just isn’t legal because you’ll be able to relist it for sale as a legal bedroom.
+It just isn’t legal because you can relist it for sale as a legal bedroom.
 So, in that case, you would’ve likely overpaid for the number of bedrooms you got.

 This is why always ensure you and your realtor do your research and know precisely what you’re buying.
 If you’re interested in a property and realize that one of the bedrooms is not legal, inform the listing agent or homeowner, and you might be able to cut a massive deal because it will have one less bedroom!